 out to be a rather exciting and creative journey.

-my childhood with my nose buried in comic books,
+childhood with my nose buried in comic books, with

-with Archie, Asterix, Richie Rich and Andy Capp
+Archie, Asterix, Richie Rich and Andy Capp being

-being among my favourites.
-The first ever movie
+among my favourites.
+The first ever movie I remember

-Christopher Reeves and till this day the Man
+Reeves and till this day the Man of Steel remains

 At school it came as no surprise that I completely

-throwing, catching or chasing a ball and soon
+catching or chasing a ball and soon turned to the

-According to a very reliable source (my mom)
+to a very reliable source (my mom) I was always

-I was always occupying myself with some or other
+occupying myself with some or other form of creative

 o the brim with sketches and illustrations.